 When looking closely I cannot hurry or the shot is blurred.
 It is the same when I sit down on my favorite chair and snuggle under my prayer shawl.
 The faster I pray, the more unfocussed I am.

 3. What advice/word of encouragement do you have to share?

 The most helpful question I learned at InterPlay: after an incident, a conversation…whatever, ask: What did you notice?
 In order to answer this question you have to stop and use your feeling/thinking/sensing parts of you to answer it.

 Thank you, Lois, for sharing your thoughts and photos.
 May you enjoy sacred pauses throughout your day.

-Your Turn: I’m always interested in hearing from readers and fellow bloggers, so if you would be willing to share your sacred pause, please see submission guidelines here.
+Your Turn: I’m always interested in hearing from readers and fellow bloggers, so if you would be willing to share your sacred pause, please contact me.
 I look forward to hearing from you!